SCB LEGAL

 Court Orders / Court Imposed Orders Orders are instructions made by the Federal Circuit and Family Court of Australia that those named in the Order must follow.
 These orders may be in relation to the care of children or financial arrangements (amongst others) and may be temporary (known as Interlocutory Orders) or Final Orders.

-Cross examination Once a witness has given evidence in Court, the lawyer for the other party may ask the witness questions.
+Cross Examination Once a witness has given evidence in Court, the lawyer for the other party may ask the witness questions.
 This is sometimes done to get extra information from them that hasn’t already been heard, or to test the evidence already given.
 The lawyer for the other party will put their client’s version of events to the witness and suggest that this version is correct.

 Custody While not a term you’ll hear used in the Court any longer, it’s still used colloquially.
 Custody refers to Court Orders that detail the person or people who have a legal right to make decisions about a child’s care and living arrangements.
 See ‘Shared Care Arrangements’.